TzuChieh/Photon-v2/BlenderAddon/README.md

 [//TODO]: # (add a tutorial on how to install)

-The folder named `PhotonBlend` is a Blender add-on for Photon. **We support only Blender 2.80 or higher**.
+The folder named `PhotonBlend` is a Blender add-on for Photon. **We support only Blender 2.80 and higher**.
 Please follow standard Blender add-on installation procedure to install it.

 [//TODO]: # (simple tutorials on how to use the addon)